lplsz/Visionaries/README.md

 > Ensure that you have followed the **Installation** steps before starting the system.

-1. Under the backend directory, run
+1. Under the backend directory `Visionaries/backend`, run

     ```
     source venv/bin/activate
     flask run
     ```

-2. Under the frontend directory, run
+2. Under the frontend directory `Visionaries/frontend`, run

     ```
     npm start